wern-apfel/EAPD-Codec-Commander/README.md

 ### Changelog

+Feb 06, 2016 v2.5.1

+- Fixing a problem (issue #10) with ACPI parsing with arrays of translated entries (such as arrays of dictionaries)

+Nov 22, 2015 v2.5.0

+- ACPI custom configuration

 May 22, 2015 v2.4.0

 - CodecCommander PowerHook to monitor codec power state transitions opposed to doing it from Infinite Loop